digital-asset/daml/docs/source/json-api/index.rst

 List Authenticated User Rights
 ******************************

-This endpoint exposes the Ledger API's :ref:`ListUserRightsRequest <com.daml.ledger.api.v1.admin.user_management_service.ListUserRightsRequest>`.
+This endpoint exposes the Ledger API's :ref:`ListUserRights RPC <com.daml.ledger.api.v1.admin.user_management_service.ListUserRightsRequest>`.

 The user ID will always be filled out with the user specified via the currently used user token.